 McWay Falls, California

 No single spot better sums up Big Sur’s edge-of-the-continent grandeur than McWay Falls.
 From an 80-foot granite cliff in Julia Pfeiffer Burns State Park, a slender ribbon of water makes a sheer drop onto a sandy cove.
 It’s a prospect of poetic beauty viewed by thousands of travelers who pull off Highway 1—the iconic route that clings to the side of the Santa Lucia Range as it plunges into the Pacific.
 The easy half-mile trail to view the falls serves as a quick primer on Big Sur’s many wonders: There’s the view of the waterfall itself and of the beach below (which was created in a 1983 landslide).
 But there are also sweeping ocean vistas that may include seasonally migrating whales.
-The especially lucky might spy endangered California condors perching in the eucalyptus trees near the trail’s end, and the more energetic can ascend other, steeper trails from the parking lot for even bigger views.
+The especially lucky might spy endangered California condors perching in the eucalyptus trees, and the more energetic can ascend other, steeper trails just minutes away for even bigger views.
 The falls have everything that makes Big Sur one of the most scenic places on the entire coast, in one easily accessible package.

 Ruby Beach, Washington